Why the Bathroom Is Actually a Great Place for Plants

 Matching Plant to Bathroom

-A quick way to think about placement:
+A quick way to think about placement before you buy:

 One more thing worth noting: several plants on this list, including pothos, philodendron, peace lily, and ZZ plant, are toxic to cats and dogs.
 If you share your home with pets, the cat-safe indoor plants guide is a good reference before you decide on placement.